Matt Braly

-Matthew Benjakarn Braly (/ˈbrɑːli/ BRAH-lee; born November 8, 1988) is an American animator, writer, storyboard artist, director and producer.
+Matthew Benjakarn Braly (/ˈbrɑːli/ BRAH-lee; born November 8, 1988) is an American animator, storyboard artist, writer, and director.
 He is best known as the creator and executive producer of the Disney Channel animated series Amphibia.
-He also worked as a director on Gravity Falls and some episodes of Big City Greens.
+He also worked as a director on Gravity Falls and Big City Greens.

 Career

-Braly was inspired to pursue a career in animation after a "career day" at high school, where a Pixar animator drew an image of Lumiere from Disney's Beauty and the Beast while talking about working on animation for a living, and started his career studying at the CalArts institute.
-After graduating, he joined DreamWorks Animation, where he worked as an storyboard artist in the computer-animated film Turbo (2013).
+Braly was inspired to pursue a career in animation after a "career day" at high school, where a Pixar animator drew an image of Lumiere from Disney's Beauty and the Beast while talking about working on animation for a living.
+He started his career studying at the California Institute of the Arts; he graduated in 2010 with a Bachelor of Fine Arts.
+After graduating, he joined DreamWorks Animation, where he worked as a storyboard artist for Turbo (2013).

 While working on Turbo, Braly and several other DreamWorks Animation storyboard artists went to visit Alex Hirsch, who was working on a show titled Gravity Falls (2012–16) for Disney Television Animation.
 Hirsch also went to CalArts and, while they never studied together, Braly liked his student films.
 During the visit, Hirsch pitched Gravity Falls to Braly.

-Fascinated by the concept and how Hirsch wanted it to be serialized program, Braly did a test to work on the show, after which he was hired, serving as a storyboard artist and director for the series.
+Fascinated by the concept and how Hirsch wanted it to be a serialized program, Braly did a test to work on the show, after which he was hired, serving as a storyboard artist and director for the series.
 Braly credited Hirsch as the one who "taught [him] so much about storytelling, about developing characters and developing a world", as well as the one who inspired him to create his own show.
 The series premiered on June 15, 2012, and ended on February 15, 2016.
 In 2016, Braly won an Annie Award for directing the Gravity Falls episode "Northwest Mansion Mystery".
 Braly also served as an in-house key animator for the closing scene for the episode "Not What He Seems".